nocobase/website/content/articles/nocobase-vs-airtable/index.md

 * A desire to turn Airtable into a full-fledged system rather than just a tool
 * Rising usage costs as your team scales

-—you may find that Airtable, while powerful, no longer meets all your needs.
+— you may find that Airtable, while powerful, no longer meets all your needs.

 That's why many Airtable users are starting to seek more capable alternatives.
 One name that comes up often among developers and business teams is NocoBase.
 As an open-source no-code development platform, NocoBase preserves the ease of visual configuration while offering deeper, system-level capabilities—advanced data modeling, granular permission control, built-in workflows, plugin architecture, and self-hosted deployment.